Terms of Service

 11.1 Confidentiality obligation.
 Each party shall keep in confidence all material and information received from the other party and marked as confidential or which should be understood to be confidential, and may not use such material or information for any purposes other than those set out in the agreement.

-11.2 Survival.
+11.2 Confidentiality and termination.
 This confidentiality obligation shall survive the termination of the agreement.

 11.3 Limitation to confidentiality obligation regarding Pelsu service.
 As part of the features and nature of Pelsu service, all or a part of the information entered by the customer can be publicly seen on the data network without logging into the service.
 The customer is always responsible for any confidentiality obligations related to the information that it transfers to Pelsu service, or that is transferred to Pelsu service on behalf of the customer by the supplier.
 The customer undertakes not to transfer any information to the service which may not be publicly displayed.